 Autumn Royal Apricot Fruit Tree

-Extend your season with the Autumn Royal Apricot Fruit Tree which is the only known late ripening apricot!
+Extend your season with the Autumn Royal Apricot Fruit Tree!
 The fruit is medium to large and has yellow skin to pale orange, firm juicy flesh.
 This apricot has quality similar to the Blenheim and is valuable for fresh eating, canning, or drying.
 Autumn Royal is not recommended for climates with desert-like summer heat but will thrive in mild climates.
 Cold Hardy to USDA Zone 4-8.

 Latin Name: Prunus armeniaca